-Good afternoon, good morning or good evening folks – wherever you’re reading this from.
+Good afternoon, good morning or good evening folks, wherever you’re reading this from.
 I’m writing this today from beautiful British Columbia (BC) – it’s so true that they immortalize it on their license plates.
-I’m out here visiting my youngest daughter who moved here a few months ago to enjoy a less chaotic lifestyle than that of Toronto.
+I’m out here visiting my youngest daughter and her boyfriend who moved here a few months ago to enjoy a less chaotic lifestyle than that of Toronto.

 Before I get into my 2 cents about Vancouver — let’s start with some FACTS for those of you who don’t know much about Van City:

 - Vancouver is a coastal seaport city in western Canada, located in the Lower Mainland region of British Columbia.

 - It is the most populous city in the province, the 2016 census recorded 631,486 people in the city, up from 603,502 in 2011, making it the eighth-largest among Canadian cities.
 The Greater Vancouver area has more than 2.4 million residents, is the third most populous metropolitan area in the country